 Paternity leave in France

 Paternity leave was implemented in France in 2000 to enable fathers to develop early ties with their newborn and so to achieve a more equal balance in the amounts of time each parent spends with their children.
-Paternity leave is currently for 11 consecutive days for a single birth and 18 consecutive days for a multiple birth.
 Researchers have used ELFE study data (French longitudinal study of children) to examine the possible effects of paternity leave on partners’ sharing of parenting and domestic tasks.
+In 2020 paternity leave in France is expected to be extended to 28 days.

 Seven in ten fathers in France now take paternity leave.
 University graduates take it more often than men with little or no education.
 Fathers who do take leave are more likely to have a long-contract or permanent job, to work in the public rather than the private sector, and to have a higher income than fathers who do not take paternity leave.
 Moreover, fathers take paternity leave considerably more often for their first child than for a later one.
 They generally take the entire regulation leave, in the weeks immediately following the birth.